taylorjg/TetraSticks/README.md

 [Dancing Links](http://arxiv.org/pdf/cs/0011047v1.pdf "Dancing Links") paper around pages 17-18 where he discusses puzzles involving tetra sticks.

+A tetra stick is a shape composed of four short line segments of equal length.
-There are 16 possible tetra sticks known as `F H I J L N O P R T U V W X Y Z` because of the similarity of the shapes to these letters.
+There are 16 distinct tetra sticks known as `F H I J L N O P R T U V W X Y Z` because of the similarity of the shapes to these letters.
-It turns out that if one of `H J L N Y` is omitted, the remaining 15 tetra sticks can be arranged to form a 5 x 5 square:
+It turns out that if one of `H J L N Y` is omitted, the remaining 15 tetra sticks can be arranged to form a 5 x 5 square.
+Here is one possible solution (omitting `L`):

 ![TetraSticks](https://raw.github.com/taylorjg/TetraSticks/master/Images/TetraSticks.png)